 "It was about this awful torrid love affair," says McBryde, laughing.
 "My mom was like, 'oh shit.
-You are a twelve going on forty.'
-At twelve I knew that I could make stuff up.
-At sixteen I was like, I'm getting good at this.
-By the time I got to college, I had a big catalogue for an eighteen-year-old."
+You are 12 going on 40.'
+At 12 I knew that I could make stuff up.
+At 16 I was like, I'm getting good at this.
+By the time I got to college, I had a big catalogue for an 18-old."

 It was at Arkansas State when, while a member of the marching band, McBryde finally started sharing her voice with others – first at karaoke parties, then in a band, and then in Memphis where she'd play a mix of cover and original songs while still commuting from college.
 When McBryde finally moved to Nashville in 2007, she settled with a friend at an apartment in a building that housed storage units – not the most glamorous of homes, but enough of a place to crash in between a healthy dose of dive bars, biker hangouts, and colorful joints where she fought to have her songs heard.

 Her first EP, the self-released 2016 Jalopies and Expensive Guitars was just a taste of what McBryde can do, and, on her full-length debut, she will meld her songwriting chops with the vision of producer Jay Joyce, peppering her tales with a touch of guitar-driven rock fury – but offering plenty of room for her emotive, vulnerable twang to move softly through songs like "Girl Goin' Nowhere,” which was written the morning that Guy Clark passed away.